 If planning to start a business is on your horizon or you have just opened your doors, it is important to know some general information regarding the tax implications.
 Here are five basic tips as outlined by the IRS to get you started.

-- Know your "Type" of Business - Early on, you will need to decide what type of business you are going to establish.
+Early on, you will need to decide what type of business you are going to establish.
 The most common types are sole proprietorship, partnership, corporation, S corporation and Limited Liability Corp (LLC).
-Each different type reports it's taxes on different federal tax forms.
+Each type of business reports taxes on different federal tax forms.

 For additional information, go to the "Business Taxes Page" on the IRS.gov website.
 Also available to the taxpayer is the "Starting a Business and Keeping Records", Publication 583, that may also help new business owners with the tax aspects of running a business.
 This publication is also available by calling 800-TAX-FORM (800-829-3676).